tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * Should we choose the first lag, or lags 1 through 4?
 Both lags are above the blue shaded area, meaning their effect is real (statistically significant).
 That might suggest using a model that carries the order all the way out to AR(4).
 However, whether an AR(1) or an AR(4) is more appropriate ultimately depends on how well the two different specifications perform on the data that we have.

   * While approximately the 13th lag looks significant in the autocorrelation plot, it is not when looking at the partial autocorrelation plot below that.
-This illustrates the helpfulness of pacf(); the really beneficial lags are the 1st and the 4th, while the ones after that aren't really doing anything that's incrementally useful when it comes to making predictions about future bid-ask spreads.
+This illustrates the helpfulness of pacf().
+Therefore, the really beneficial lags are the 1st and the 4th, while the ones after that aren't really doing anything that's incrementally useful when it comes to making predictions about future bid-ask spreads.

 - - -